 Don’t forget to puppy proof your home before your puppy gets hurt.
 For a list of dangerous items and areas you might not think of, go to Puppy Proofing Your Home – 10 Silent Dangers

 Do not give your puppy the run of the house if they are unsupervised.

 When we first brought Bella home we knew that with two young kids there was no way we would be able to keep the entire house neat all the time.
 So instead we confined her to the kitchen.
-Since it is the place where we spend most of our time, it made sense that she should be there too.
+It is the place where we spend most of our time, so it made sense that she should be there too.
 At night she was placed in her crate in our bedroom.
 She was only allowed in other parts of the house when someone was watching her.

 Slowly, as she learned her doggy manners and became housebroken we started to open up other areas of the house for her to roam.
 If she broke any rules like chewing on something she shouldn’t, she was then restricted back to the kitchen.